Cyber Security Headlines – January 17, 2022

 Microsoft Defender weakness lets hackers bypass malware detection

-Threat actors can take advantage of a weakness that affects Microsoft Defender antivirus on Windows to learn locations excluded from scanning and plant malware there.
-The issue has persisted for at least eight years, according to some users, and affects Windows 10 21H1 and Windows 10 21H2.
-Like any antivirus solution, Microsoft Defender lets users add locations (local or on the network) on their systems that should be excluded from malware scans.
-This is usually done to prevent antivirus from affecting the functionality of legitimate applications that are erroneously detected as malware.
-Security researchers discovered that the list of locations excluded from Microsoft Defender scanning is unprotected and any local user can access it.
+A weakness in Microsoft Defender antivirus on Windows can be exploited by threat actors to discover locations that are excluded from scanning, in order to insert malware.
+This issue has been present for at least eight years, according to some users, and affects Windows 10 21H1 and Windows 10 21H2.
+Part of the problem is that Microsoft Defender allows users to specify locations (local or on the network) that should be excluded from malware scans.
+Users will do this to prevent antivirus from “affecting the functionality of legitimate applications that are erroneously detected as malware.”
+Researchers have discovered, though, “that the list of locations excluded from Microsoft Defender scanning is unprotected and any local user can access it.”

 Linux malware sees 35% growth during 2021

-The number of malware infections targeting Linux devices rose by 35% in 2021, most commonly to recruit IoT devices for DDoS (distributed denial of service) attacks.
-IoTs are typically under-powered “smart” devices running various Linux distributions and are limited to specific functionality.
-However, when their resources are combined into large groups, they can deliver massive DDoS attacks to even well-protected infrastructure.
-Besides DDoS, Linux IoT devices are recruited to mine cryptocurrency, facilitate spam mail campaigns, serve as relays, act as command and control servers, or even act as entry points into corporate networks.
+There was a 35% increase in malware infections targeting Linux devices in 2021, with most infections working to “recruit IoT devices for DDoS attacks.”
+On an individual basis, IoTs are typically “under-powered smart devices running various Linux distributions and are limited to specific functionality.”
+When they are grouped together they become capable of delivering massive DDoS attacks to even well-protected infrastructure.
+They are also recruited to “mine cryptocurrency, facilitate spam mail campaigns, serve as relays, act as command and control servers, or even act as entry points into corporate networks.”

 Thanks to our episode sponsor, Datadog